makermadecnc/makerverse/docs/installation/web-server/raspberry-pi.md

 When running the `makerverse-raspberrypi-os-dekstop.**` (desktop version), you will need to follow on-screen instructions after the first boot to configure your Raspberry Pi.
 This image is based upon a standard Raspberry Pi OS Desktop installation, so please refer to the official documentation for any help.

-You can open a web browser and navigate to Makerverse at `http://localhost`.
-Or, you can enable Kiosk mode...
+You can find the Makerverse "application" in the "Other" section of the start menu.
+In fact, the "application" really just opens a web browser to `http://localhost`.

 ### Kiosk Mode

-When running the "Desktop" variation, you can enable Kiosk mode:
+When running the Desktop variation, you can enable "Kiosk" mode.
+This turn your Raspberry Pi into a dedicated Makerverse device.

+_**Note**: kiosk mode causes Makerverse to run full-screen and effectively disable the Raspberry Pi desktop.
+It is best suited for scenarios where you only want to use Makerverse on the Raspberry Pi (single-purpose device).
+It also can fit more on the screen, and doesn't require a keyboard/mouse to use (e.g., touchscreen)._

+To enable Kiosk mode, run the following command:

 ```
-echo "@bash /home/pi/makerverse/bin/kiosk /" > /home/pi/.config/lxsession/LXDE-pi/autostart
+echo "@bash /home/pi/makerverse/bin/kiosk" > /home/pi/.config/lxsession/LXDE-pi/autostart
 ```

-Once configured, it will automatically launch Chromium in "Kiosk" mode during boot.
-This will load the Makerverse application in a full-screen web browser.
+... and then reboot the Raspberry Pi.
+Once it has rebooted, you should notice that the normal desktop does not open.
+Instead, the screen stays black while Makerverse starts.
 Makerverse is still running as a Web Server in the background, so other clients can also simultaneously connect.
 In this mode, Chromium takes over the desktop, hiding all menus in order to maximize screen-space.

 - If your keyboard/mouse are attached directly to the Pi, use the `Alt + F4` hotkey to close the full-screen web browser, and/or `Ctrl + Alt + T` to open a terminal.
 - If you don't have an extra keyboard/mouse, just SSH and use `sudo raspi-config` to turn on the VNC in `Interfacing Options`.
 Then use an app like VNC Viewer to connect from your computer.

 _**Note**: if your screen is smaller than 7" or so, you will likely want your Kiosk to use the Tablet UI specified above.
-To do so, edit the `/home/pi/.config/lxsession/LXDE-pi/autostart` file to become: `@bash /home/pi/makerverse/bin/kiosk /tablet`._
+To do so, use `sudo nano /etc/environment` to add the new line: `MAKERVERSE_PATH=/tablet`._

 ## Shared Directories